123-nan/Fraud_Detection/readme.md

-This a solution of most common ML problem: Fraud Detection This was build in American Express Woman Hackathon: Makeathon
+This a solution of most common ML problem: Fraud Detection This project is  build in American Express Woman Hackathon: Makeathon

 Step to run application.